-They’re legally required to give 60 days’ notice, but hopefully, there provide more than the minimum.
-Even if it’s just an idea, or they apply for a job in a new city, hopefully they broach the subject.
+As we said, they’re legally required to give 60 days’ notice, but hopefully, they provide more than the bare minimum.
+Even if it’s just an idea, or they let you know they applied for a job in a new city, hopefully they broach the subject well in advance.

 The more notice you receive, the more time you have to prepare.
 Either to contest the proposed move or to hammer out the logistics of the new arrangement.

 If you do plan to fight relocation, and the two sides can’t come to an agreement, consider hiring an attorney to help with the court process.
 These trials get complex and contentious, and it’s usually your smartest option to have someone represent your rights and interests.

 Related Reading: How Fantasy Sports Can Help Divorced Dads

 If you don’t have a custody order or aren’t planning to get one, please realize the significance.
 Understand that your parental rights may already be in jeopardy if you don’t have primary custody and your former spouse has a reasonable argument to move away with your kids.

 Whether they have a new spouse from a different area, a job that necessitates a move, or need to care for sick relatives, the bottom line is that unless you, the non-custodial parent, have a compelling reason to prevent your ex from relocating, it’s tricky to legally stop a move.

 Related Reading: Can You Modify Child Support Payments?